 If you’re need help finding an Assessor, please email us at email@example.com

-We’re keen to recruit more College Assessors to support trusts in their recruitment process.
+We’re keen to recruit more College Assessors (both consultants and SAS Doctors) to support trusts in their recruitment process.

 We hold regular training days for existing and potential College Assessors.

-If you’re interested in becoming a College Assessor, or wish to attend top-up training, please email us for further information and to book a place.
+We are keen to recruit and train more College Assessors; if you’re interested in becoming a College Assessor, whether you are a consultant or a SAS Doctor, or wish to attend top-up training, please email us for further information and to book a place.

 How to become a College Assessor